DavidKayanan/Battery-Optimization/README.md

 ___
 #### 3 MARKET TIME IMPLEMENTATION
-batopt.py depends on markettime.py `import markettime as mt`, which holds the classes to implement various time formats.
+batopt.py imports markettime.py, which holds the classes to implement various time formats.
 For more information on the market time protocol, pls. refer to "markettime protocol.ipynb", as well as further below.

 **CAISO Time Format**
 Currently, only the CAISO format is defined (class `CAISO`, with a predefined instance `CA_time` loaded in batopt.py).
 The CAISO format defines a 24-hour market, starting from H01-H24, and implements DST switches with a 23-hour day on the switch to summer and a 25-hour day on the switch back to winter (defining H25, the very last hour of summer time).
 To define your own time in the CAISO format, pls. refer to the initialization of `CA_time` in cell 2 of "markettime protocol.ipynb".

 **Basic idea behind market time**